 - a description of plant and equipment to be employed;

+- hours of operation;

+- transport requirements;

+- the estimated number of people to be employed;

+- security requirements;

 - the capacity of plant and equipment, and

-- chemicals to be used.
+chemicals to be used.

 Concept and layout plans should be provided highlighting proposed buildings, structures, plant and equipment associated with the processing operation.
 The nature, sources, location and quantities of all materials to be handled, including the storage and stockpiling of raw materials, should be described.